Ejihand/samplejavaapp/README.md

 Sample Java Applicaiton V3.6
-Ada is a good girl
+Ada is a man gooag man